View Featured Offers >>

 Description Possible Causes Recommendation

 There is background fluorescence in certain channels of my panel.
 While all antibodies are thoroughly validated for use in many tissues, tissue quality and expression levels vary.
-Decreasing the amount of antibody (0.5-fold) may help to decrease background levels while maintaining target signal intensity.
+Decreasing the amount of antibody 0.5-fold may help to decrease background levels while maintaining signal intensity.

 All antibodies have been validated in the context of the antigen retrieval methodology described in the protocol.
 If an alternative method is used, it may result in higher background levels.
-Ensure you are using the antigen retrieval method outlined in the protocol.
+Ensure you're using the antigen retrieval method outlined in the protocol.

 Using the manual protocol, fewer amplification cycles can be performed in the channels to reduce noise.
-For example, to perform 8 amplification cycles in channel 488, 594, and 750, but only 6 in 647: make amplification solutions for all channels for 6 amplification rounds.
+For example, to perform 8 amplification cycles in the 488, 594, and 750 nm channels, but only 6 in the 647 nm channel: make amplification solutions for all channels for 6 amplification rounds.
 Then, make separate amplification solutions consisting of amplification oligos for 488, 594, and 750 to be used for the last 2 amplification rounds.

-Spectral bleed-through can be considered during panel design so a strong phenotypic marker is spectrally separated from weaker expressing targets.
+Autofluorescence can be considered during panel design so that a strong phenotypic marker is placed in the 488 nm channel rather than weaker expressed biomarkers.

 Overlapping signals